top of page

 • Follow up after the trip with discussions or projects to reinforce learning.

 By focusing on these areas, educators can create meaningful experiences that support academic growth and personal development.
+Remember, the journey of learning is just as important as the destination.
+Embrace it!

 Comments